 Ballindalloch Castle has been the home of the Macpherson-Grants since the Sixteenth Century and today is one of the finest surviving examples of a classic Scottish baronial castle.
 It is also home for me and my young family, and so regularly rings to sounds somewhat less usual in heritage properties!

-We hope that many people will be tempted to visit the Castle and so the links below will give you some idea of the history of the place and of the Macpherson-Grant family.
-If you have visited the Castle, this will hopefully be a place you can return for more detail on what you have seen.
+We hope that many people will be tempted to visit the Castle so do please explore the website which will give you some idea of the history of the place and of the Macpherson-Grant family.
+If you have visited the Castle, the website will hopefully be a place you can return for more detail on what you have seen.

 Click on the thumbnail to see a full size image